 The relevant statement is a public document and is available for inspection by the public.

-The detailed directives and interpretations for the completion of the monthly balance sheet on form DI 100 and the statement of off-balance-sheet activities on form DI 110 contained in regulations 19 and 23(6) of the Regulations, respectively, shall, unless hereunder in this regulation otherwise indicated, be applicable mutatis mutandis in the completion of this statement.
+The detailed directives and interpretations for the completion of the monthly balance sheet on form DI 100 and the statement of off-balance-sheet activities on form DI 110 contained in regulations 19 of the Regulations as well as Annexure E2 and Annexure J2) of this Directive , respectively, shall, unless hereunder in this regulation otherwise indicated, be applicable mutatis mutandis in the completion of this statement.

 The institutional breakdown of liabilities and assets shall be made in accordance with the information contained in the Institutional Sector Classification Guide for South Africa.